 I flew domestic to Hawaii in Polaris First Class on United Airlines Boeing 777-200 from San Francisco International Airport (SFO) in California to Honolulu International Airport (HNL) in August 2017.
 I have already detailed the best airlines to fly First Class to Hawaii.

 United Airlines calls its domestic Business Class product ‘First Class’, or ‘United First’.
 The domestic service is not as extensive and refined as on intercontinental flights.
 But the hard product itself was quite good since the flight was operated by one of United’s domestic Boeing 777s, which all feature lie-flat seats similar to United’s old intercontinental Business Class seats.
-Lie-flat seats on flights to Hawaii are only offered on wide-body aircraft, hence why these planes are always preferable over narrow bodies which have angled First Class seats.
-Most flights to Hawaii do not offer lie-flat seats, so, for this reason, this United route is a great one to pick!
+Lie-flat seats on flights to Hawaii are only offered on wide-body aircraft, which is why these planes are always preferable over narrow bodies with angled first-class seats.
+Most flights to Hawaii do not offer lie-flat seats, so for this reason, this United route is a great one to pick!

 This B777-200 plane with registration number N777UA was the first B777 to enter commercial service.
 On one hand, I was very glad that this bird is still flying around 22 years after her maiden voyage in 1995.
 On the other hand, flying on this old plane to Hawaii for five hours overwater did not help to ease my nerves (although I know that United has a perfect maintenance record).